bcgsc/ntRoot/README.md

   --genome GENOME [GENOME ...]
                         Genome assembly file(s) for detecting SNVs compared to --reference -l L                  input IVC VCF file with annotated variants (e.g., 1000GP_integrated_snv_v2a_27022019.GRCh38.phased_gt1.vcf.gz, clinvar.vcf, etc.)
+  --exome               Input reads for detecting SNVs are from whole exome sequencing.
+If provided, must also specify either --bed or --masked. --cutoff 2 is implied unless otherwise specified.
   -k K                  k-mer size
   --tile TILE           Tile size for ancestry fraction inference (bp) [default=5000000] --lai                 Output ancestry predictons per tile in a separate output file -t T                  Number of threads [default=4] -z Z                  Minimum contig length [default=100] -j J                  controls size of k-mer subset.
-When checking subset of k-mers, check every jth k-mer [default=3] -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
+When checking subset of k-mers, check every jth k-mer [default=3] --cutoff CUTOFF       Minimum coverage of k-mers in ntEdit Bloom filter.
+Solid k-mers are used if set to 0 [0] -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
   --custom_vcf CUSTOM_VCF
                         Input VCF for computing ancestry.
 When specified, ntRoot will skip the ntEdit step, and predict ancestry from the provided VCF.
+  --masked              Exome Mode (--exome) only: Indicates that the reference genome provided with --reference is masked to only include the targeted exonic regions.
+  --exome_bed EXOME_BED
+                        Exome Mode (--exome) only: BED file of exome targeted regions.
   --strip_info          When using --custom_vcf, strip the existing INFO field from the input VCF.
   -v, --verbose         Verbose mode [default=False] -V, --version         show program's version number and exit